 Contract sewing services include design, engineering, prototyping, fabrication and packaging as well as other services.
 Many types of fabrics are used in contract sewing.
 Certain materials tend to be limited to use within certain contexts, while others are used more widely.
 Vinyl-coated nylon is a lightweight, durable material that is a good choice for bags, presentation cases and industrial curtains because of its toughness and weather resistance.

 It is usually restricted to use in industrial or commercial applications, though there are some exceptions.
 Neoprene and Hypalon are chemical and abrasion-resistant and are also mainly limited to use in industrial applications.
-Canvas, which includes twills, soft flannels and felts, is a breathable material that is used for bags and curtains, as well as for many industrial applications, such as tool storage.
+Canvas, which includes twills, soft flannels and felts, is a breathable material that is used for canvas bags and curtains, as well as for many industrial applications, such as tool storage.
 Unlike other textiles, canvas is used in all kinds of contexts.